 For each TBA Class, SIFMA sets one Notification Day/Settlement Day pair for each month.
 At any given time, SIFMA publishes Notification Day/Settlement Day calendar for each of approximately 12 months in advance.

-The Contracts will adhere to the Notification Date and Settlement Date for 30-Year UMBS TBAs, Class A.
+The Contracts adhere to the Notification Date and Settlement Date for 30-Year UMBS TBAs, Class A.

 SIFMA currently publishes Notification and Settlement Dates through December 2023.